Don’t miss out on news and updates about the Taber Pheasant Festival. Subscribe to our newsletter today!

 What and when is the Novice Shoot?

-It is an opportunity for adults and youth new to hunting pheasants to learn shotgun safety and shooting technique, and experience a pheasant shoot with experienced mentors.
-Instructors from Alberta Hunter Education Instructors’ Association provide all shotguns, ammunition, mentorship, and safety training.
+It is an opportunity for adults and youth new to hunting pheasants to learn shotgun safety and shooting techniques, and experience a pheasant shoot with experienced mentors in a controlled setting.
+Instructors from Alberta Hunter Education Instructors’ Association provide all shotguns, ammunition, and safety training.
 Mentors are experienced hunters from AHEIA, ACA, and local fish & game clubs.

 Novice Shoot Dates (YOU CAN ONLY REGISTER FOR 1 DAY/TIME):